ElGeroIngles/animeflv-viewer/README.md

 # AnimeFLV Viewer

-This python program that allows you to search for any anime of [AnimeFLV](https://www3.animeflv.net/).
+This python program allows you to search for any anime episode from [AnimeFLV](https://www3.animeflv.net/) and get its server links.

 ## Author
 [@ElGeroIngles](https://github.com/ElGeroIngles)